AdrianPilko/ArduinoMegaZ80TestHarness/z80RomEmulator/readme.txt

 note that the assembler ouput has a format that needs tweaking before loading into the char array in the arduino programFile.h

+(NOTE stripasm.bat does some of the work required below)

 the raw output in the .obj file is as such

 :180000000E00CD4D000E01CD4D0031000421200406FF0E01CD46003EB8